ygemici/osz/docs/howto1-testing.md

 Debugging with GDB
 ------------------

-First, you'll have to enable debugging in [Config](https://github.com/bztsrc/osz/blob/master/Config) by setting DEBUG = 1.
+First, you'll have to enable debugging in [Config](https://github.com/bztsrc/osz/blob/master/Config) by setting `DEBUG = 1`.
 Then

 ```sh
 make debug